 Enjoy spectacular cuisine at Rancho de Chimayo and continue your journey to the mountain town and artist colony of Taos.
-You will spend your time in Taos exploring local classic trails leading you deep into the Rio Grande Gorge and attempting to summit New Mexico’s loftiest peak, Wheeler Peak at 13,161 feet above sea level!
-After your last day’s hike and you feel your legs and lungs have had enough, you will take a guided tour of the oldest intact dwelling in North America, the iconic Taos Pueblo.
+You spend your time in Taos exploring local classic trails leading you deep into the Rio Grande Gorge and attempting to summit New Mexico’s loftiest peak, Wheeler Peak at 13,161 feet above sea level!
+After your last day’s hike and you feel your legs and lungs have had enough, you take a guided tour of the oldest intact dwelling in North America, the iconic Taos Pueblo.

 Arrive in Santa Fe, the exuberant and historical capital of New Mexico.
-Enjoy a stroll through this colorful city and take a peek into the many shops, art galleries and historically significant buildings Santa Fe has to o er.
+Enjoy a stroll through this colorful city and take a peek into the many shops, art galleries and historically significant buildings Santa Fe has to offer.

-After breakfast, you will drive 15 minutes to St. Johns College on the outskirts of town and the trailhead to Atalaya Mountain.
-This is a favorite hike amongst Santa Fe locals and it winds through dry arroyos and pinion and juniper forest en route to the summit of Atalaya Mountain.
+After breakfast you drive 15 minutes to St. Johns College on the outskirts of town and the trailhead to Atalaya Mountain.
+This is a favorite hike amongst Santa Fe locals and it winds through dry arroyos and pinon and juniper forest en route to the summit of Atalaya Mountain.
 Once on top enjoy the views down to Santa Fe, north to Apache Canyon and Glorieta Baldy Peak, and west to the Jemez Mountains.
-Following the hike, transfer back to the hotel and enjoy its amenities or wander the historic streets of Santa Fe.
-Distance: 7 miles.
-Elevation Gain/Loss: 1800 feet.
+Following the hike, transfer back to the hotel and enjoy its amenities or wander the historical streets of Santa Fe.

 Distance: 7 miles.
-Elevation Gain/Loss: 1200 feet.
+Elevation gain/loss: 1600 ft.

 Distance: 6 miles.
-Elevation Gain/Loss: 700 feet.
+Elevation gain/loss: 1000 ft.